-Abdominal muscles are generally stiff when you are pregnant for the first time.
-But during your second pregnancy, your abdominal muscles get comfortable and stretch easily to ensure that there would be enough space for the baby.
-Such a condition may result in your bump looking bigger even before its time.
-However, this does not imply that your baby size is bigger; rather it means that the belly has become flexible enough to expand.
+Abdominal muscles are generally stiff in the first pregnancy.
+If you are pregnant for the second time, then your abdominal muscles must be comfortable and would stretch easily to ensure that there would be enough space for your baby to grow.
+In this case, your bump may look bigger even before its time.
+However, this does not imply that your baby’s size will be bigger.
+It would indicate that your belly is flexible enough to expand.

-The amniotic fluid surrounds the foetus during pregnancy.
-If the amniotic fluid is too much, it could pose a problem and if the fluid level is not adequate, then also it is a problem.
-It is known that in the first 20 weeks or so, the woman’s body produces amniotic fluid whereas after that the baby itself becomes developed enough to secrete the fluid from the lungs.
+The amniotic fluid surrounding the baby during pregnancy can fluctuate.
+Too much and too less of amniotic fluid could pose a problem for your baby.
+In the first 20 weeks of pregnancy, a woman’s body produces amniotic fluid, after that the baby becomes developed enough to secrete the fluid from the lungs.
 Thus, the amount of this amniotic fluid in the belly could also influence the belly size.

-Genetics play a major role in defining the baby’s size.
-If the parents are tall, the baby will come with the similar traits.
-Also, the birth order could define the baby’s weight.
+Genetics will play a major role in defining your baby’s size.
+If you and your husband are tall, your baby will have similar traits.
+Also, the birth order could define your baby’s weight.
 The first baby would not be that big in size as compared to the second one.
-Another factor could be the nutrition a woman gets.
-If a woman does not get the required nutrition, the baby may grow less and vice versa.
+Your nutrition will also determine your baby’s weight.
+If you don’t get enough nutrition, your baby may grow less and vice versa.

 Excited about the new bundle of joy entering your life?
-Here’s a week by week size chart that show’s your baby’s growth and how will you feel as your baby will grow.
+Here’s a size chart to help you understand your baby’s growth during the different stages of your pregnancy.
+Find out what your belly will look like as your baby grows and how you will feel.